 Skip to main content

-Understanding Chronic Pain: Causes, Diagnosis, and Treatment
+What Is Chronic Pain?
+Causes, Symptoms, Diagnosis, and Treatment

 Key takeaways:

-• It can be a symptom of an injury or health condition, but sometimes, the source of pain isn’t obvious.
+• It can be a symptom of an injury or health condition, but sometimes the source of pain isn’t obvious.

 • Chronic pain affects the whole person.
 It’s best treated with a layered and comprehensive approach.